LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 - Main character.
 - Player: gone.
 - Selenor's grandmother.
-- Was captured by Death's servants in an attempt to free the Blackrock prisoner.
+- She was captured by Death's servants in an attempt to free the Blackrock prisoner.

 ## K.